Kunal-Rex/file-sharing-CS/README.md

 ----

 - The client is interactive and requires above *commands* as user input.
 In **Upload** phase user has to provide specified format and approval for upload.
-- However, in **Download** phase client automatically downloads and verifies the sample file
+- However, in **Download** phase, client automatically downloads and verifies the sample file.